 As twins they were dressed the same and had the same educational opportunities, but when one did not progress as quickly as the other, inevitable comparisons were made.
 Socially inept and introverted, she became jealous of the other’s achievements and my parents tried to compensate for this by encouraging her into activities that she enjoyed and demonstrated some ability in.
 The other twin wasn’t encouraged to participate in these pursuits as she ran the risk of overshadowing and upsetting her sister.

 Eight years later in July 1960, I arrived on the scene and aggravated the situation even further.
 I certainly wasn’t a ‘gifted’ child but I was quick to learn, socially savvy and good at some of the things considered to be the domain of my big sister.
-I loved singing and music and was good at it, but even as a child I knew I had to moderate this as I didn’t want to upset anyone or unleash a jealous temper tantrum.
+I loved singing and music and was good at it, but even as a child I knew I had to moderate this as I didn’t want to cause upset and unleash a jealous temper tantrum.

 My early recollections of my father aren’t that clear.
 He was fifteen years my mother’s senior and was often unwell – nervous dyspepsia was the doctor’s diagnosis.
 A gentle and loving family man, he worked as an instrument inspector for British Airways, or BOAC as it was known then.
 I remember him coming home and talking to my mother about work and health problems and hearing them say how nice it would be to escape The Rat Race.
 I had no idea what a Rat Race was, but escaping it seemed like a very exciting adventure and I wished I could make Daddy better by helping to make this happen.
 Not long after my fifth birthday my parents announced that my father had been offered a job with NAC in New Zealand.
 Great excitement in the family!
 We were Escaping the Rat Race in an aeroplane and starting a new life on the other side of the world.